gazebosim/sdf_tutorials/composition/legacy_behavior.md

 nested models is always interpreted to be expressed in the model frame regardless of the value of the `<use_parent_model_frame>` element.

+> **Note**: Before `libsdformat 9.2`, the flattened model had poses merged together and did not leverage the nested model's frame.

 ## Characteristics of nested models